jinghuazhao/Computational-Statistics/docs/SYSTEMS.md

 Click **OK**, then **Apply**, then **Apply changes to this folder only**

-It is easy to work with mobaXterm, <https://mobaxterm.mobatek.net/>.
-At its`Advanced WSL settings` tab, choose `Graphical environments` such as Gnome-desktop/LDXE-desktop/XFCE4-desktop so as to create sessions using graphical desktops.
+Software mobaXterm, <https://mobaxterm.mobatek.net/> offers at its`Advanced WSL settings`, `Graphical environments` such as Gnome-desktop/LDXE-desktop/XFCE4-desktop so as to create sessions using graphical desktops.
 The corresponding installations are `ubuntu-gnome-desktop` (gnome-session-bin), `lubuntu-desktop`, `xubuntu-desktop` (in fact xfce4-session, xubuntu-core, xubuntu-default-settings), respectively.